VEERA5603/Personal-Assistant/README.md

 ## Technologies Used

 - **Dart**: Used for building the Flutter app.
-- **Python**: Used for the backend to process and execute commands.
+- **Python**: Used for the backend flask to process and execute commands.
 - **HTML, CSS, JavaScript**: Other technologies used in the project.